Abhra00/suckless-builds/README.md

 # This is the fork of my suckless softwares to check how far I can go with manual patching

-# I will not maintain this fork further because I moved to bspwm
+# I will maintain this fork further but I need support

 # Installation of suckless software